sunlight798/sunlight798.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a senior undergraduate student at Beijing Institute of Technology, majoring in Computer Science and Technology.
-If you have any questions or ideas you would like to communicate with me about, please contact me via email at ziyangzhao@bit.edu.cn.
+If you have any questions or ideas you would like to communicate with me about, please contact me via email at <strong><span>ziyangzhao@bit.edu.cn</span></strong>.

-I am currently studying under <a herf='https://cs.bit.edu.cn/szdw/jsml/bssds/9945eaec458948239ce2caf9d3ae2cae.htm'>Zhang Yuxia</a> of Beijing Institute of Technology, conducting research related to open-source ecosystems.
+I am currently studying under <a href='https://cs.bit.edu.cn/szdw/jsml/bssds/9945eaec458948239ce2caf9d3ae2cae.htm'>Zhang Yuxia</a> of Beijing Institute of Technology, conducting research related to open-source ecosystems.
 At the same time, I am very interested in large language models and am currently learning relevant knowledge.

 # 🔥 News